rambasnet/Kattis-Demos-Testing/README.md

 ## C++

-- open a terminal on Mac/Linux/WSL and cmd prompt on Windows
+- open a terminal on Mac/Linux/WSL or cmd prompt on Windows
 - change working directory to a problem folder, e.g.

 ```bash